gebn/Brush/README.md

 use \Brush\Pastes\Draft;
 use \Brush\Exceptions\BrushException;

+// an account object represents a Pastebin user account
 $account = new Account(new Credentials('<username>', '<password>'));

+// this time, create a draft directly from a file
 $draft = Draft::fromFile('passwords.txt');

+// link the draft to the account we specified above
 $draft->setOwner($account);

+// the Developer class manages a developer key and the signing of requests with it
 $developer = new Developer('<developer key>');

 try {
+	// submit the draft and retrieve the final paste in the same way as above
 	$paste = $draft->paste($developer);
 }
 catch (BrushException $e) {